xplosionmind/pise-notes.club/_notes/Contemporary History/Contemporary History.md

 education in order for them to take their role in society, as they are essential to the nation

-Clara Zetkin = Marxist theorist and activist for women’s rights;
+Clara Z.clubin = Marxist theorist and activist for women’s rights;
 organised the first International Women’s Day

 Harriet Taylor Mill (<u>the Enfranchisement of Women</u>)